logzio/logzio-helm/charts/logzio-apm-collector/README.md

 ```

 > [!NOTE]
-> To disable either one of SPM, Service Graph or OpenTelemetry Operator, remove the relevant `--set XXX.enabled` line from the above command.
+> To disable either one of SPM or Service Graph remove the relevant `--set XXX.enabled` line from the above command.

 > [!IMPORTANT]
 > Values of `<<LOGZIO_TRACES_TOKEN>>`, `<<LOGZIO_SPM_TOKEN>>` and `<<LOGZIO_REGION_CODE>>` can be found in your Logz.io account.